What Is Debt Settlement?

 If your account is already in debt collection, it may be time for you to consider debt settlement to settle your accounts permanently.

-While debt settlement can have a negative impact on your account, it does help you become debt-free and settle your accounts for much less than what you would have paid otherwise.
+While debt settlement can have a negative impact on your credit score, it does help you become debt-free.
+It also allows you to settle your accounts for much less than what you would have paid otherwise.

 Do-It-Yourself Debt Settlement